Classical Simulations of Low Magic Quantum Dynamics: Complexity of Simulation

-To test the accuracy of the algorithm, with a truncation error threshold $\epsilon$, we evolve the LRSD under the circuit, truncated at each timestep to keep only the coefficients $\lambda_{l}$ such that $|\lambda_{l}| > \epsilon$.
-If there are no remaining logicals with $|\lambda_{l}| > \epsilon$, the trajectory is invalid and not considered.
-We pick $\epsilon$ sufficiently small so that this issue does not arise.
 In Fig.~\ref{fig:sampling_efficiency}, we plot the dependence of the total number of logicals, $\overline{|\{\lambda_l\}|}$ on $\epsilon$ for varying $p_{m,Z}$.
 The $\overline{\cdots}$ denotes an average over circuit trajectories and $|\{\cdots\}|$ is the set size.
 We fix the location of the unitary gates and measurement locations to ensure $\overline{\left|\{\lambda_l\}\right|}(\epsilon)$ depends only on the truncation error and not the randomness of the circuit-to-circuit fluctuations.
-As shown in Fig.~\ref{fig:sampling_efficiency}, as the cutoff is varied from $\epsilon = 0$ to $\epsilon \sim 10^{-2}$, the number of logicals is unchanged, which demonstrates that for this given circuit, this is the required number of logicals.
-In contrast, further increasing the cutoff to $\epsilon\sim \mathcal{O}(1)$, $|\{\lambda_{l}\}|$ is reduced by roughly two orders of magnitude, $\mathcal{O}(10^{2})$, in the effective Hilbert space dimension, shown in \ref{fig:sampling_efficiency}(a).
+As shown in Fig.~\ref{fig:sampling_efficiency}, as the cutoff is varied from $\epsilon = 0$ to $\epsilon \approx 10^{-2}$, the number of logicals is unchanged, which demonstrates that for this given circuit, this is the required number of logicals.
+In contrast, further increasing the cutoff $\epsilon$ to approach 1, $|\{\lambda_{l}\}|$ is reduced by roughly two orders of magnitude, or a factor of 100, in the effective Hilbert space dimension, shown in Fig.~\ref{fig:sampling_efficiency}(a).
 This greatly reduces the computational cost of Bell sampling at the price of a less accurate wavefunction.
 We also clearly see the role of $p_{m,Z}$ measurements, which reduces the number of required logicals (a) and we find that (b) the stabilizer nullity grows by no more than five percent across the entire measurement rate window $p_{m,Z} \in \{0.6,0.7,0.8,0.9\}$ as compared to the zero truncation curves (dashed lines).
 These observations demonstrate that non-trivial observables remain robust to moderate truncation of the LRSD.
 This allows us to introduce $\epsilon$ as an effective cutoff scheme to reduce simulation time while preserving quantitative accuracy.
+We note that when operating within the area-law magic phase where the number of logicals scales polynomially, $\epsilon$ can be safely set to machine precision for exact simulation, as was done for our space complexity analysis.